torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 usually avoided via spin-locks, mutexes or semaphores.
 In general, if a race condition can happen in an interrupt handler, it has to be managed atomically, and you have to use a spinlock to protect the critical session.
-If the critical section is not in interrupt handler code and if taking a relatively long time to execute is acceptable, you should use mutexes or semaphores instead.
+If the critical section is yest in interrupt handler code and if taking a relatively long time to execute is acceptable, you should use mutexes or semaphores instead.

-As already seen, some pcm callbacks are atomic and some are not.
-For example, the ``hw_params`` callback is non-atomic, while ``trigger`` callback is atomic.
+As already seen, some pcm callbacks are atomic and some are yest.
+For example, the ``hw_params`` callback is yesn-atomic, while ``trigger`` callback is atomic.
 This means, the latter is called already in a spinlock held by the PCM middle layer.
 Please take this atomicity into account when you choose a locking scheme in the callbacks.

-In the atomic callbacks, you cannot use functions which may call :c:func:`schedule()` or go to :c:func:`sleep()`.
-Semaphores and mutexes can sleep, and hence they cannot be used inside the atomic callbacks (e.g. ``trigger`` callback).
+In the atomic callbacks, you canyest use functions which may call :c:func:`schedule()` or go to :c:func:`sleep()`.
+Semaphores and mutexes can sleep, and hence they canyest be used inside the atomic callbacks (e.g. ``trigger`` callback).
 To implement some delay in such a callback, please use :c:func:`udelay()` or :c:func:`mdelay()`.